Ola Consumer: Technology

 Ola Cabs' technology came under criticism regarding the security of its mobile app.
 The API calls could be replayed to top up its wallet.

-In August 2016, a privacy breach occurred when customers' details such as names, phone numbers and addresses, in Bangalore, were received as SMS messages by an individual in Chennai.
+In August 2016, a privacy breach occurred when customers' details such as names, phone numbers, and addresses in Bangalore were received as SMS messages by an individual in Chennai.
 Although these unanticipated messages were reported to Ola, the company ignored them, even under the threat of being reported to the TRAI.
 The issue was reportedly fixed three weeks later after receiving considerable media coverage and social media attention.

 On 19 January 2020, a technical glitch caused multiple users to receive notifications such as "Your ride is on the way" or "Your ride is here" despite them not even attempting to book through the platform.
 In some cases, cancelling the ride even attempted to automatically book another ride.

 Billing and payment issues

-The refund policy of Ola Cabs has been criticised because of charging errors caused by technical glitches in their system.
-Surge pricing has been an issue with customers, as Ola is said to initially eliminate competition by lowering prices, and then hiking up prices through what it calls surge pricing.
-The fact that the same ride can cost different amounts depending on the time, day and the profiles, history and rating of the driver as well as passenger has also attracted criticism.
+The refund policy of Ola Cabs has been criticized because of charging errors caused by technical glitches in their system.
+Surge pricing has been an issue with customers, as Ola is said to initially eliminate competition by lowering prices and then hiking up prices through what it calls "surge pricing."
+The fact that the same ride can cost different amounts depending on the time, day, and the profiles, history, and rating of the driver as well as the passenger has also attracted criticism.